AUDIT Q & A’S

 All grants funded by The Lion Foundation are audited within a specific time frame of 3, 6 or 12 months depending on the purpose of the grant.

 If you do not respond, then a further letter will be sent.
-If you fail /refuse to account to us in terms of the Audit Summary report requests, we will use best endeavours to recover the grant.
-Failure to submit a signed Audit Summary Report, and pay a partial/full refund upon request, will jeopardise future funding opportunities.
+If you fail /refuse to account to us in terms of the Audit/Accountability process, we will use best endeavours to recover the grant.

 POINTS TO NOTE